Top 10 Land Destruction Cards in Magic: The Gathering

 6. Orcish Settlers

-Not only is this card a fun parody of famous painting "American Gothic", it's surprisingly competitive.
+Not only is this card a fun parody of the famous painting "American Gothic", but it's also surprisingly competitive.
 Settlers only enters as a 1/1 orc, but for two mana, it's hard to complain.
 By tapping, sacrificing itself, and spending one red mana plus two X values of your choice, Settlers can destroy X number of lands.

 This versatile trait lets you annihilate a single terrain for three mana, but you can potentially remove more if you have the resources, adeptly adjusting to fit your current mana production.

 One of the best zombies in the game, Helldoze requires a hefty chunk of six mana, but he arrives with a sturdy 6/5 stats (six power and five toughness).
 He carries the giant subtype in addition to his undead leanings, and by tapping and spending three black mana, he can destroy a target land!

 Doing this each turn should prevent your opponent from every increasing their mana capabilities, and as icing on the cake, Helldozer untaps himself if the destroyed land wasn't basic, letting him reuse his ability (if you can afford it) or attack.
 I enjoy fielding Helldozer early in matches with green tricks like "Elvish Piper"; fortunately, despite his prowess, he's surprisingly affordable, costing less than three dollars!